tfatykhov/WinkRedNode/README-Bluemix.md

             , motionAdjustTstat: true
         },

-    to get an API key for `forecast.io` go [here](https://developer.forecast.io). to get an IFTTT token go to http://ifttt.com/maker and look for secret key strinkg
+* to get an API key for `forecast.io` go [here](https://developer.forecast.io).
+* to get an IFTTT token go to http://ifttt.com/maker and look for secret key strinkg

-* In 'manifest.yml',
+**Remember to use "File" -> "Save" so your changes are saved.**

+#### manifest.yml
-below the line:
+In 'manifest.yml', below the line:

           domain: mybluemix.net

 add these three lines:

           env:
             NODE_RED_USERNAME: another-pseudo-random-string
             NODE_RED_PASSWORD: and-another-pseudo-random-string

 e.g.,

           env:
             NODE_RED_USERNAME: zphiZvUMUsMFoyTUD9VkVyThDNV3Vh
             NODE_RED_PASSWORD: pZiMGaK8FtppasbhdPWr=JRPzh2vtn

+Keep in mind that what you enter for the username and password will be what you will use to log in to the Node Red application.
+Don't make it too complex, but don't make it too easy either -- your login page is visible to everyone on the internet!
+If your username/password combo is too easy then anyone can gain access to your Node Red application.

 Note that indentation is important!

-    When you're done the entire file should look something like: ((remember to change <b>MyWinkNodeRed</b> part to the app name you selected during BlueMix configuration)
+When you're done the entire file should look something like: ((remember to change <b>MyWinkNodeRed</b> part to the app name you selected during BlueMix configuration))

         applications:
         - services: